vbianchi/Mentori/README.md

 ## Next Steps & Future Perspectives

-The immediate focus is on implementing the new Chat UI rendering logic on the frontend, using the user-provided baseline files for `script.js`, `chat_ui.js`, and `style.css` as the starting point.
-Following that, efforts will target the remaining known issues like chat input responsiveness and monitor log styling.
+The immediate focus is on implementing the new Chat UI rendering logic on the frontend and the corresponding persistence mechanisms on the backend.
+Following that, efforts will target the remaining known issues.
 For a detailed, evolving roadmap and ongoing brainstorming, please see **`ROADMAP.md`** and **`BRAINSTORM.md`**.